 When it comes to obstructing Congress and hiding evidence, he says, and you played the clip there.

-Oh, some i that's somebody else's job to go through those documents.
+That's somebody else's job to go through those documents.

-I'm the dag, deputy attorney general.
+I'm the dag, Deputy Attorney General.

-His second answer is always I can't talk about it because of the Mueller probe.
+His second answer is always, I can't talk about it because of the Mueller probe.

-His third answer is I can't talk about it because the inspector general is continuing his Investigation.
+His third answer is, I can't talk about it because the Inspector General is continuing his investigation.

-Look, we can go through all of this step by step.
+Look, we can go through all of this step by step, but the bottom line is they haven't turned over the documents.

-And at one point I love when Jim Jordan reminded him, well, you're the boss.
+And at one point, I love when Jim Jordan reminded him, well, you're the boss.

 Well, I'm not the one that's making the decision.

-And then at other times he's admitting that he's in charge of making these decisions.
+And then at other times, he's admitting that he's in charge of making these decisions.

 But the bottom line is it still is not being handed over.